WTFAcademy/WTF-Ethers/en/05_WriteContract/readme.md

     ```
 ![Transfer WETH to Vitalik](img/5-3.png)

 **Note**: Observe the `deposit()` function and the `balanceOf()` function, why do they return different values?
 Why does the former return a bunch of data while the latter only returns a specific value?
 This is because for a wallet balance, it is a read-only operation, it reads what it is.
 However, for a function call, it does not know when the data will be confirmed on the blockchain, so it only returns information about the transaction.
 In summary, for non-`pure`/`view` function calls, it will return the transaction information.
-If you want to know the changes in contract variables during the execution of a function, you can use `emit` to output events in the contract, and read the event information from the returned `transaction` to obtain the corresponding values.
+Suppose you want to know the changes in contract variables during the execution of a function, you can use `emit` to output events in the contract and read the event information from the returned `transaction` to obtain the corresponding values.

 ## Summary